 The tiger is a symbol of passion, strength, and aggression.
 If this animal is your totem, then you have access to the following magical attributes: “Power, energy.
 If action is called for, don’t analyze it to death; just do it!
 Unpleasant but necessary action only gets worse if you procrastinate.
 Finding strength and willpower to tackle an unpleasant situation.”
 (Conway, 84)

 The panther is a symbol of sexual prowess, mystery, and sensuality.
 According to Farmer, if your power animal is the panther, then “you’re very tactile and sensual, often communicating through touch, yet you’re so sensitive that the wrong kind of touch can irritate you.
 On the other hand, pleasant touch can revitalize and reenergize you.”
 (189)

-The cougar is the largest cat in North America and well-respected among Native Americans.
-If this is your totem animal, then your magical attributes include Savagery, fury, remorselessness.
+The cougar is the largest cat in North America and is well-respected among Native Americans.
+If this is your totem animal, then your magical attributes include Savagery, fury, and remorselessness.
 Cunning, hunting, and seeking; freedom.
 Using power in leadership.
 Balancing power, intention, strength.
 Self-confidence when facing crowds or troublesome people.”
 (Conway, 76).

 Inviting in Cat Energy and Connecting with a Cat Spirit Animal

 Even if you do not consider yourself a “cat person”, you can invite cat energy into your life when certain situations would benefit from access to this energy.
 Cat energy can be especially helpful if you need to let go of an unhealthy relationship or overly emotional situation.
 Their energy is very useful when you need to detach or disengage.